MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-stored.md

 ms.date: 07/02/2024
 ---

-# Where is personlization stored?
+# Where is personalization stored?

 When you interact with the Business Central web client to optimize your workspace, some UI adjustments are automatically saved and roam with you across devices and browsers, while others only affect your current browser.

 - Roaming personalization is stored in the Business Central service, and affects your experience no matter which device or browser you sign into.
-Personalizing in one browser or device will immediately affect other browsers or devices you use.
-Roaming personalization is typically infrequent, more permanent or time-consuming to recreate.
+Personalizing in one browser or device immediately affects other browsers or devices that you use.
+Roaming personalization is typically infrequent, more permanent, or time-consuming to recreate.
 Roaming settings can only be reset by clearing personalization from the Business Central web client.
 - Local personalization is stored in your browser and only affects your experience when using different browser tabs in that same browser.
-It does not affect your Business Central experience on other devices, browsers, or browser profiles.
-UI adjustments that are saved locally are typically those that users frequently do and redo as they work in Business Central.
-Clearing your browser history may discard and reset any local personalization.
+It doesn't affect your Business Central experience on other devices, browsers, or browser profiles.
+UI adjustments that are saved locally are typically those adjustments that users frequently do and redo as they work in Business Central.
+Clearing your browser history might discard and reset any local personalization.

 > [!TIP]
-> Clearing your browser history permanently deletes any local personalization.
-To avoid deleting local personalization, you can uncheck… <ADD BASED ON EDGE BROWSER> https://support.google.com/chrome/answer/2392709?hl=en&co=GENIE.Platform=Desktop#zippy=%2Cdata-that-can-be-deleted
+> If you delete the browsing data in your browser, specifically cookies and site data, you also delete any local personalization that you've done.
+To avoid deleting local personalization, make sure that browser isn't set up to clear cookies and site data every time you close the browser.
+For example, in Microsoft Edge, you turn off the **Cookies and other site data** toggle in the **Privacy, search, and services** settings.
+Learn more at [Manage cookies in Microsoft Edge: View, allow, block, delete and use](https://support.microsoft.com/en-us/windows/manage-cookies-in-microsoft-edge-view-allow-block-delete-and-use-168dab11-0753-043d-7c16-ede5947fc64d#bkmk_deletecookieseverytimeyouclosethebrowser).

 The following table indicates which UI adjustments are local or roaming.

 |UI Element|Options|Roaming|Local|
 |-|-|-|-|